clarkkon/IBM-Employee-Attrition-Logistic-Regression/README.md

 * Distance from Home

-I created the following visualizations from this data (among others, see notebook labeled index.ipynb for all visualizations):
+I created the following visualizations from this data (among many others, see notebook labeled index.ipynb for all visualizations):

 ![Correlation Between Attributes](https://github.com/clarkkon/IBM-Employee-Attrition-Logistic-Regression/assets/98120389/5a3ba293-74e1-48b9-86c8-889dca3eadc5)